awsdocs/amazon-glacier-developer-guide/doc_source/api-upload-part.md

 ## Requests<a name="api-job-get-requests"></a>

 You send this HTTP `PUT` request to the URI of the upload ID that was returned by your Initiate Multipart Upload request\.
-Amazon Glacier uses the upload ID to associate part uploads with a specific multipart upload\.
+Glacier uses the upload ID to associate part uploads with a specific multipart upload\.
 The request must include a SHA256 tree hash of the part data \(`x-amz-SHA256-tree-hash` header\), a SHA256 linear hash of the entire payload \(`x-amz-content-sha256` header\), the byte range \(`Content-Range` header\), and the length of the part in bytes \(`Content-Length` header\)\.

 ### Syntax<a name="api-job-get-requests-syntax"></a>